Frequently Asked Questions

 In addition to scheduled weekly lessons, students will also have access to two exclusive Open Studio Days—workshops and performance opportunities scheduled for the last Saturday in June and the first Saturday in December.
 These can also be used as make-up sessions for any missed lessons.

-If you enrol later in the year, your membership will start on the day you enrol and, lessons will be pro-rated accordingly.
+If you enrol later in the year, your membership will start on the day you enrol and roll over unless you cancel them.
 Please refer to our Policies for further information.

 Examples: